GbengaCyber/SOC-Investigation-Lab---Potential-Human-Operated-Malicious-Activity/README.md

 # SOC Investigation Lab — Blue Team Portfolio

 This is my personal collection of SOC investigation write-ups.
-Each one is a simulated alert I worked through myself — from the moment the alert fired to the point I closed it.
+Each one is a simulated alert I worked through myself, from the moment the alert fired to the point I closed it.
 I document everything the way I would in a real job.
-Not perfect, but honest practice and I'm getting better with every case.

 ---

-## Case 01 — Potential Human-Operated Malicious Activity
+## Potential Human-Operated Malicious Activity

 **Date:** March 18, 2026
 **Severity:** High